tobitege/DU-yfs-tools/README.md

 Resets specific options for a range of waypoints of a given route.

 This sets finalSpeed to 30km/h, maxSpeed to 0 (unlimited), margin to 0.01m.
-Additionally it will remove the (currently) inaccessible option for alignment ('lockDir'), which would originate from the "Add + facing" option on the YFS route editor screen.
+Additionally it will remove the (currently) inaccessible option for alignment ('lockDir'), which would originate from the "**Add + facing**" option on the YFS route editor screen.

 The options for selectable and skippable are unchanged.

-If the -endIx parameter is left out, all waypoints starting from position -ix to the end will be processed. -ix and -endIx can have the same value to allow to change a single route point.
+If the -endIx parameter is left out, all waypoints starting from position -ix to the end will be processed. -ix and -endIx can have the same value to allow changing a single route point.

 Example: `/yfs-options-reset -route 'name' -ix 2 -endIx 3`

 #### **/yfs-replace-wp**

 Replaces a named waypoint with the current position of the construct.
-If no name is specified or no waypoint with the provided name can be found, an error message will be displaye.
+If no name is specified or no waypoint with the provided name can be found, an error message will be output.

 Example: `/yfs-replace-wp 'Chr 1'`

-#### **/yfs-route-altitude** -route 'name' -ix 2 -endIx 3 -alt 330
+#### **/yfs-route-altitude**

-Changes altitude for a range of waypoints (from ix to endIx) of a specific YFS route (identified by 'name') to a specified altitude "-alt" in meters.
+Changes altitude for a range of waypoints (from -ix to -endIx) of a given YFS route (identified by 'name') to a specified altitude "-alt" in meters.

+Example: `/yfs-route-altitude -route 'name' -ix 2 -endIx 3 -alt 330`

 #### **/yfs-route-nearest**